MSU-Libraries/kube-doc/README.md

 ## Volumes

-Volumes provide storage beyond the operation of a pod.
+Volumes provide storage beyond the operation of a Pod.

 ### Type: emptyDir
 Creates an empty directory when first pod is deployed, which persists on the node where is was created so long as the pod exists.
-Note, even if the pod crashes, the volume will persist.
-The volume is removed if that that pod is intensionally restarted or the pod is removed from the node.
+Even if the pod crashes, the volume will persist.
+The volume is removed if that that pod is intentionally stopped, restarted, updated, or the pod is removed from that specific node.
 ```yaml
 apiVersion: v1
 kind: Pod